PodcastGenerator/PodcastGenerator/README.md

 Download the latest stable release on the official website: http://podcastgenerator.net/download

+## Contribute
+Everyone is most welcome to contribute code, test, reviews, (translations)[https://www.transifex.com/albertobeta/podcast-generator/] and other stuff.
+Also feature requests are welcome.
+For this please open an issue on GitHub.

 ## Demo
 A fully-functional live demo of Podcast generator is available at: http://podcastgenerator.net/demo